JanSvoboda16/TeraVoxel/README.md

 ## Supported Formats
 TeraVoxel currently supports only the Nifti file format but other formats will be added in the future.
 You can also add the other ones by yourself.
+For now to convert to this format, it is possible to use the freely available ImageJ software and software based on it.

 ## Startup and Configuration
 ### Server configuration